 Then, considering this information, make decisions about which of goals you could reasonably address in the Cultural Plan.
 The goals you select will direct all other components of your Plan.
 We recommend that you select at least one goal in the cultural domain, and then other goals or domains as appropriate for your situation.
 Cultural activity can potentially address goals in all of the domains.
 Consider the evidence and analyse your council situation in the categories including:

 - human (current and potential staff, including volunteers)

 - financial (how much money is available, currently or potentially)

 - tangible (or hard) infra-structure – buildings, other sites, collections, etc.

-It is at this point you might consider a mapping exercise to determine the resources available in within your council and your community for cultural activity.
+It is at this point you might consider a mapping exercise to determine the resources available in within your organisation and your community for cultural activity.
 This might include a consultation phase where resources available are also considered.

 Action Step 2d: Decide on how many goals to address

 Of all the possibilities open to you, you will need to decide on how many of these goals you could reasonably address, considering the timeframe and available resources.
 Given that each goal needs to have specific objectives allocated to it and each of these needs to have evidence to inform its selection and an appropriate evaluation process, you are best to be circumspect in your ambitions.
-It is better to undertake a smaller number of initiatives directly related to the Council Plan, for which you have a clearly articulated objective, supported by evidence and a proper evaluation plan that measures the difference it makes, than a lot of activities for which you do not know what difference they make.
+It is better to undertake a smaller number of initiatives directly related to the organisation governing document, for which you have a clearly articulated objective, supported by evidence and a proper evaluation plan that measures the difference it makes, than a lot of activities for which you do not know what difference they make.
 Your situational analysis will give you ideas about the appropriate scope and options for action.